SACE | Southern Alliance for Clean Energy

 Overview of Proposed Vogtle Reactors in Georgia

 Southern Alliance for Clean Energy (and former Campaign for a Prosperous Georgia & Georgians for Clean Energy) has a long history challenging Plant Vogtle in Burke County, Georgia along the Savannah River.
 That involvement continues as we challenge the proposed expansion at the state and federal level.
 Plant Vogtle was one of the last and most costly nuclear plants built in the country.
 Original estimates for four reactors were $660 million.
 Eventually, only two reactors were built, reactor units 1 & 2, costing more than $8 billion, resulting at the time in the largest rate hike in Georgia.
 Unfortunately, Georgia utilities (Southern Company’s subsidiary Georgia Power, Oglethorpe Power, MEAG and Dalton Utilities) are venturing down this water-intensive, costly and risky path again, with plans to build Vogtle reactor units 3 & 4.
-The original project estimate was $14.1 billion project is now more than 3 years delayed, with reactor unit 3 not estimated to operate until June 2019 at the earliest (possibly December 2019 if not later) and the project is approaching ~$22 billion.
+The original project estimate was $14.1 billion project is now well over 3 years delayed, with reactor unit 3 not estimated to operate until June 2019 at the earliest (possibly December 2019 if not later) and the project is approaching ~$22 billion.
 Learn more about what you can do to stop this risky proposal by visiting our Take Action page.

 State Permitting / Licensing